parajago/TCGA-Nigerian-RNAseq/Readme.txt

 -Redo normalization
 -Breast cancer subtypes

+Me:
+	-Perform analyses detailed in RNASeq workflow from the summer

 *Overall differences in candidate driver gene expression | controlling for subtype *Allele-specific expression for specific SNVs, copy number variations or indels identified as different *ASE Read Counter -> --countOverlapReadsType COUNT_FRAGMENTS (so that it doesn't count fragment overlap at paired read sites) / known or predicted from CGI only (we can manipulate (keep CGI result in the VCF INFO field) and convert CGI tsv file back to single-subject VCF (two samples actually, a T/N pair).)